 Chamomile fights infection, inflammation, and pain.
 Simply moisten a chamomile tea bag and hold it against your sty for 15 minutes.
 Repeat this several times throughout the day.
 While chamomile is a gentle herb and even a popular children’s herb, if you are allergic to ragweed, avoid the use of chamomile.

 Green tea bags can be used to relieve a sty as well.
 The tannins in tea reduce inflammation.
 As with the chamomile tea bag, use for 15 minutes several times a day.

 A simple black tea bag often works well for a sty.
 Again, 15 minutes several times a day.
 The tannins in the tea, as well as the warmth from the tea bag, reduce the pain, inflammation, and infection.

-Read the feedback from Earth Clinic readers who tried the gold ring cure here.
+Read the feedback from Earth Clinic readers who tried the gold ring treatment here.